High Junk Peak: the second sharpest peak of Hong Kong

 The view of high junk peak is pretty rad though!

-High Junk Peak is part of the three sharpest peak in Hong Kong but surprisingly the easiest (relative) to hike.
+High Junk Peak is one of the three sharpest peak in Hong Kong but surprisingly the easiest (relative) to hike.
+Hence it is ranked third with Sharp Peak as the sharpest and Needle Hill as second.
 With weirdly photogenic boulders to perch on along the way as well as the scenic Clear Water Bay, you can even just hike along its middle to lower difficulty.
 While it is still within Sai Kung, High Junk Peak is closer to Tseung Kwan O.

 From there, you go up and this is where the trail starts!